 - Labneh Recipe from the Mountains of Lebanon

 This shakshuka recipe is a family favorite.
 The secret?
-Grated potatoes absorb all the spices to make the ultimate shakshuka base.
+A grated potato hash that absorbs all of the spices to make the ultimate shakshuka base.

 - 4 eggs